MADPToolbox/MADP/README.md

 ```

 Problem descriptions can be loaded without specifying a path if
-~/.madp/problems is a symlink to the problems subdir in the MADP tree.
+`~/.madp/problems` is a symlink to the problems subdir in the MADP tree.
-Similarly, results are saved in (subdirs of) ~/.madp/results, so will
+Similarly, results are saved in (subdirs of) `~/.madp/results`, so it will
 be convenient to make a symlink to the desired results locations.
 This can be accomplished as follows:
 ```